Balkans and Nationalism

 The study trip took place within the project “Where Do Extremism and Nationalism Lead?”.
 The project aims to contribute to improving the quality of education about modern history, while the conflicts in the Balkans represent an appropriate thematic basis for presenting an authentic view of the consequences of nationalism, extremism and radicalism.
 The aim of the project is to create, together with participants, educational programs in formal and non-formal education applicable to secondary school students in the context of the Czech Republic and Slovakia, focused at preventing the rise of radicalization, extremism and nationalism of young people.

 The study trip was followed by seminars in Bratislava and Brno, which took place in September and November 2018.
 The same group of participants met again at these seminars, completing the project outputs applicable directly to working with young people.

-The project is being prepared by NGOs from four countries – Center for European Policy form Slovakia, EUTIS, o.p.s. from the Czech Republic, the Croatian Europski dom Vukovar and the Bosnian Agora Centar.
+The project is being prepared by NGOs from four countries – Center for European Policy from Slovakia, EUTIS, o.p.s. from the Czech Republic, the Croatian Europski dom Vukovar and the Bosnian Agora Centar.
 The project was supported by the Erasmus + program and by the Konrad-Adenauer Foundation.

 The report on the study trip was broadcasted by Czech Television in “Události” ( the main news programme) on July 26, 2018 (you can watch the report in an article available on ČT24 website).